sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

     existingSecret: redis-store-connection
 ```

-The [using your own Redis](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/external-redis) example demonstrates this approach.

 #### Using external Object Storage

+By default Sourcegraph uses a MinIO server bundled with the instance to temporarily store precise code intelligence indexes uploaded by users.
+If you prefer, you can configure your instance to store this data in an S3 or GCS bucket.
 To use an external Object Storage service (S3-compatible services, or GCS), first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/object_storage).
 Then review the following example and adjust to your use case.

-> See [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/external-object-storage/override.yaml) for an example override file.
->
+To target a managed object storage service, you will need to set a handful of environment variables for configuration and authentication to the target service.

+> An example of this approach can be found in our Helm chart [using external object storage](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/external-object-storage/override.yaml) example on Github.
 > The example assumes the use of AWS S3.
 You may configure the environment variables accordingly for your own use case based on our [general recommendations](https://docs.sourcegraph.com/admin/external_services/object_storage).

 If you provide credentials with an access key / secret key, we recommend storing the credentials in [Secrets] created outside of the helm chart and managed in a secure manner.
 An example Secret is shown here: